bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 ### ASG Alarms

-* It is possble to scale an ASG based on CloudWatch Alarms.
+* It is possible to scale an ASG based on CloudWatch Alarms.
 * An Alarm monitors a metric (such as Average CPU).
 * **Metrics are computed for the overall ASG instances**.

 ## Auto Scaling Custom Metric

-* Auto scale based on a custom metric (example, number of connected users).
+* Auto-scale based on a custom metric (example, number of connected users).

 ### ASG General Information

 * Scaling policies can be on CPU, Network ... and can even be on custom metrics or based on a schedule.
 * ASGs use Launch Configurations or Launch Templates (newer).
-* To update an ASG, provide a new Launch Configuation or Launch Template.
+* To update an ASG, provide a new Launch Configuration or Launch Template.
 * IAM roles attached to an ASG will get assigned to EC2 Instances.
-* ASG are free.
+* ASGs are free.
 Charges are for the underlying resources being launched.
 * Having instances under an ASG means that if they get terminates for whatever reason, the ASG will automatically **create new ones as a replacement**.
 * ASG can terminate instances marked as unhealthy by a load balancer.